Jethro-Solutions/Website/VERCEL_DEPLOYMENT.md

 - `vercel.json` - Configures build settings and routing
 - `src/server.js` - Modified to work well with serverless functions
 - `src/middleware/security.js` - Optimized security settings for Vercel
-- `src/config/db.js` - Enhanced MongoDB connection for serverless environments
+- `src/components/Contact.tsx` - React component with Formspree integration
 - `scripts/vercel-deploy.js` - Verify environment before deployment

 ## Troubleshooting

-### Connection Issues
+### Contact Form Issues

-If you experience connection issues to MongoDB:
+If the contact form isn't working:

-1. Verify your MongoDB connection string in the Vercel environment variables
+1. Check that your Formspree ID is correct in the Contact component
-2. Ensure your IP is allowed in MongoDB Atlas Network Access
-3. Check the function logs in the Vercel dashboard
+2. Verify that your Formspree form is active and properly configured
+3. Check browser console for any JavaScript errors
+4. Test the form directly through Formspree's test page

-### Rate Limiting Issues
+### Static Asset Issues

-The rate limiting middleware has been optimized for Vercel, but if you still face issues:

-1. Check the Vercel function logs for specific error messages
-2. Consider adjusting the rate limiting configuration in `src/middleware/security.js`
+If images or other static assets aren't loading:

+1. Verify that assets are properly placed in the `/public` directory
+2. Check the network tab in browser developer tools for 404 errors
+3. Ensure the paths to assets in your code are relative and correct

 ### Function Timeout

 If functions time out:

-1. Check if your MongoDB operations are taking too long
+1. Your site might be doing too much server-side processing
-2. Consider optimizing database queries
+2. Consider optimizing server-side rendering
 3. Check Vercel's function execution limits in your plan

 ## Continuous Deployment